drewhermanson/NoteTaker/README.md

-# NoteTaker
+# Note-Taker
-Allows user to quickly add and save notes.
+Application that allows a user to write and save notes quickly.